Mathématique: Lantean Dream Team: Part 2

 Rush shakes his head, mystified.

-Their Morgan steps in front of Rush, her hands on her shoulders, staring into his eyes.
+Their Morgan steps in front of Rush, places her hands on his shoulders, and stares into his eyes.
 “It’s meaningless,” she murmurs, as their energy signatures begin to mingle.
 “He has so much of me already.
-It would be nothing more than a formality.”
+It’d be nothing more than a formality.”

 “Tell me.”
 Athleisure Morgan doesn’t turn around.
 “What does he have.”